tuck

 Apply dotfiles from others, restore your own, or undo changes.
 Everything you need to use your backups across machines.

-tuck apply <user>Apply dotfiles from any GitHub user's repository.
+tuck apply <source>Apply dotfiles from anywhere: a GitHub, GitLab, or custom user or owner/repo, any git URL, a local directory, or a tarball.
 Smart merging preserves your local customizations.

 tuck restoreRestore dotfiles from ~/.tuck to your system.
 Useful when setting up on a new machine.